andrijun0406/DellAzureStackHCI/README.md

 * Run the [Update-Pagefile](Update-Pagefile.ps1) script from remote powershell to each of the cluster nodes

 #### Task 05d - Update the hardware timeout for the Spaces port
+* For performance optimization and reliability, update the hardware timeout configuration for the Spaces port.
+* This [Update-HwTimeout](Update-HwTimeout.ps1) script updates the configuration in the Windows registry and induces a restart of the node at the end of the registry update.
+* Perform this update on all Storage Spaces Direct nodes immediately after initial deployment.
+Update one node at a time and wait until each node rejoins the cluster.

 ### Task 06 - Configuring Cluster Witness
 ### Task 07 - Register the Cluster and onboarding Arc
 ## References